U.N., aid groups overstretched by crisis in Congo’s mining heartland

 UNHCR spokeswoman Celine Schmitt blamed "Congo fatigue" for much of the deficit, particularly with costly crises like Syria and Central African Republic consuming so many resources.

-Scott Lout, World Vision's national director, said that after two decades in Congo, donors were impatient to shift from emergency humanitarian responses to forward-looking development programs.
+Scott Lout, World Vision's national director, said that after two decades in Congo, donors were impatient to shift from emergency humanitarian responses to forward-looking development programmes.

 “If we’re doing the same work 20 years on, it’s no longer acceptable for anyone, even if the necessity requires it,” he said.